nmedija/aws-vpc-setup/README.md

 # aws-vpc-setup
 An example of using Terraform to setup an AWS VPC

-This contains modules to create the an AWS VPC with:
+This contains modules to create:
 1. Private Subnets
 2. Public Subnets
 3. NAT Gateways